midi2-dev/bl-midi2-rs/README.md

 ## Cargo Features

-midi2 provides several compile-time features that you can enable or disable to customize its functionality according to your needs.
+Several compile-time features are provided that you can enable or disable to customize functionality according to your needs.

 Here's a list of available features: